-Microsoft Australia increases cloud pricing
+Microsoft Australia increases Azure cloud pricing

 "Customers buying in Australian dollars will continue to find Microsoft cloud offerings highly competitive."

-The vendor has assured though that the changes will not affect existing orders under volume licensing agreements for products that are subject to price protection for business costumers.
+The changes will not affect existing orders under volume licensing agreements for products that are subject to price protection for business costumers, Microsoft said.

 "However, prices for new product additions under such volume licensing agreements and purchases under new contracts will be as defined by the price list at the time of order," the spokesperson added.

-This is, according to Microsoft, the first price alignment it has done in Australia in the past three years.
+According to Microsoft, this is the first price alignment it has done in Australia in the past three years.

 It also stated that it offers the benefits of Australian dollar pricing and billing to Australia partners and customers to provide more stable and predictable pricing.